dvidelabs/flatcc/README.md

 There is a test in [monster_test.c] covering union vectors and a separate test focusing on mixed type unions that also has union vectors.

+### Union Scope Resolution

+Googles `monster_test.fbs` schema has the union (details left out):

+	namespace MyGame.Example2;
+	table Monster{}

+	namespace MyGame.Example2;
+	table Monster{}

+	union Any { Monster, MyGame.Example2.Monster }

+where the two Monster tables are defined in separate namespaces.

+`flatcc` rejects this schema due to a name conflict because it uses the basename of a union type, here `Monster` to generate the union member names which are also used in JSON parsing.
+This can be resolved by adding an explicit name such as `Monster2` to resolve the conflict:

+	union Any { Monster, Monster2: MyGame.Example2.Monster }

+This syntax is accepted by both `flatc` and `flatcc`.

+Both versions will implement the same union with the same type codes in the binary format but generated code will differ in how the types are referred to.

+In JSON the monster type values are now identified by `MyGame.Example.Any.Monster`, or just `Monster`, when assigning the first monster type to an Any union field, and `MyGame.Example.Any.Monster2`, or just `Monster2` when assigning the second monster type.
+C uses the usual enum namespace prefixed symbols like `MyGame_Example_Any_Monster2`.

 ## Endianness